Bring 1 cup of water to a boil (either on the stovetop or in the microwave.) While water heats up, prepare the next step.

 Add remaining cold water (just shy of 1 cup) and whisk well.

 Transfer bowl to the refrigerator and let chill for 45 minutes, stirring occasionally, until consistency has slightly thickened.
 Mixture is ready once a solid film can form along the top of the gelatin.
 While gelatin sets, do the next step.

 In a food processor, add 2 1/2 cup cranberries, chopped apple, orange.
 Pulse a few times until ingredients are evenly chopped.

-Spray a 16 cup bundt pan (standard bundt pan size) generously with cooking spray, then pour the jello salad mixture inside.
+Spray a 16 cup bundt pan (standard bundt pan size) generously with cooking spray, then pour the gelatin salad mixture inside.
 Use a spatula to smooth out the top so that there aren't any producing pieces of walnuts or fruit.